RobThree/TwoFactorAuth/README.md

 }
 ````

 That's it.
 We're done!
 We've implemented our own provider (with help of PHP QR Code).
+No more external dependencies, no more unnecessary latencies.
 Now Let's *use* our provider:

 ````php
 <?php